Kazakhstan–United States relations: Rule of law

-A US government report released in 2014 commented that in Kazakhstan:
+A U.S. government report released in 2014 commented that in Kazakhstan:

 The law does not require police to inform detainees that they have the right to an attorney, and police did not do so.
 Human rights observers alleged that law enforcement officials dissuaded detainees from seeing an attorney, gathered evidence through preliminary questioning before a detainee's attorney arrived, and in some cases used corrupt defense attorneys to gather evidence. ...

 The law does not adequately provide for an independent judiciary.
 The executive branch sharply limited judicial independence.
 Prosecutors enjoyed a quasi-judicial role and had the authority to suspend court decisions.
 Corruption was evident at every stage of the judicial process.
 Although judges were among the most highly paid government employees, lawyers and human rights monitors alleged that judges, prosecutors, and other officials solicited bribes in exchange for favorable rulings in the majority of criminal cases.

 The Rule of Law Initiative of the American Bar Association has programs to train justice sector professionals in Kazakhstan.
 Kazakhstan's Supreme Court announced steps to modernize and to increase transparency and oversight over the country's legal system.
-With funding from the U.S. Agency for International Development, the ABA Rule of Law Initiative (ABA ROLI) began a new program in April 2012 to strengthen the independence and accountability of Kazakhstan's judiciary.
+With funding from the U.S. Agency for International Development, the Rule of Law Initiative began a new program in April 2012 to strengthen the independence and accountability of Kazakhstan's judiciary.

 The Procurator General of Kazakhstan and the Federal Bureau of Investigation collaborated successfully in a complex seven-year investigation into a February 11, 2006, triple homicide of Altynbek Sarsenbayev, Baurzhan Baibosyn, and Vasiliy Zhuravlev.

-In June 2016, the American Bar Association Rule of Law Initiative held a round table dedicated to judicial practice concerning cases related to extremism and terrorism.
-The participants of the round table included representatives of the Kazakh Supreme Court, the Union of Judges of Kazakhstan, and the U.S. Agency for International Development (USAID).
+In June 2016, the American Bar Association Rule of Law Initiative held a roundtable discussion dedicated to judicial practice concerning cases related to extremism and terrorism.
+The participants of the roundtable included representatives of the Kazakh Supreme Court, the Union of Judges of Kazakhstan, and the U.S. Agency for International Development (USAID).

 On October 2, 2020, the USAID launched a five-year rule of law program for over $7 million to support legal reforms in Kazakhstan.
 The Supreme Court and the Ministry of Information and Public Development of Kazakhstan partner with the USAID under this program.